Study smarter with Fiveable

 The most fundamental FDI choice is whether to create something new or acquire something that already exists.
 This decision hinges on speed-to-market, control preferences, and available capital.

 FDI motivations explain the purpose behind the investment.
-Dunning's OLI framework and the Four Motives model (market-seeking, resource-seeking, efficiency-seeking, strategic asset-seeking) show up repeatedly on exams.
+Dunning's OLI framework (Ownership, Location, Internalization advantages) and the Four Motives model (market-seeking, resource-seeking, efficiency-seeking, strategic asset-seeking) show up repeatedly on exams.
+You should be able to identify which motive is driving a firm's decision in any scenario.

-Compare: Market-Seeking vs. Export-Platform FDI—both involve foreign production facilities, but market-seeking targets the host country's customers while export-platform uses the host country as a manufacturing base for third markets.
+Compare: Market-Seeking vs. Export-Platform FDI: both involve foreign production facilities, but market-seeking targets the host country's customers while export-platform uses the host country as a manufacturing base for third markets.
 This distinction is critical for understanding location decisions.
+A firm doing market-seeking FDI picks a country with large domestic demand; a firm doing export-platform FDI picks a country with low costs and favorable trade agreements.

-These categories describe where in the industry value chain the investment occurs, connecting directly to concepts of scope economies and supply chain control.
+These categories describe where in the industry value chain the investment occurs.
+They connect directly to concepts of scope economies, supply chain control, and transaction cost economics.

 Some FDI types prioritize spreading risk across markets, industries, or partners rather than maximizing control or efficiency.

-Compare: Conglomerate FDI vs. Joint Ventures—both reduce risk, but through different mechanisms.
-Conglomerate FDI diversifies across industries while maintaining full control; joint ventures share risk with partners while staying in familiar industries.
+Compare: Conglomerate FDI vs. Joint Ventures: both reduce risk, but through different mechanisms.
+Conglomerate FDI diversifies across industries while maintaining full ownership control; joint ventures share risk with partners while typically staying in the firm's familiar industry.
 Joint ventures also provide local knowledge that conglomerate investments typically lack.

 | Concept | Best Examples |